 (I actually have developed a preference, I think, for electrical, though I assume that its based on more than a grudge against bicycles.
 Perhaps not.
 I am a pretty petty person.)

 Aviation poses similar issues.
 In theory, flight is nothing short of awe-inspiring.
 How they managed to go from the wood and cloth contraptions of two bicycle mechanics to the magnificent jets of today in approximately a century is enough to impress even me.
 In practice, however, it stresses me to tears.

 Similar to a bicycle, being in an enclosed space at an unnatural height with hundreds of strangers of unknown sanity levels really presses my emotional makeup in all the wrong ways.
 Not to mention I almost always travel alone, with Mr. Omar & Louis in one hemisphere and my family in the other, and over a day’s travel in between them.
 It means I’m always saying goodbye to someone I don’t want to say goodbye to, and I am always dependent on other people (mechanics, pilots, grumpy customs officials) to carry me back to them again.
 I don’t like it.

-I don’t fly often enough to be particularly authoritative on airline quality, though; the stress of switching time zones means I don’t see my family nearly as often as I’d like.
 Still, one does not spend 29-36 hours in planes and airports without a few interesting things happening.
 In regard to surprising and/or regrettable moments, these are my top six:

 1. I sobbed under a beaded baobab.